 - 2/3 cup brown sugar

-- 1 egg or 1 flax egg (1 tbsp freshly ground flax seed mixed with 3 tbsp warm water, allow to sit for 5 minutes)
+- 1 egg or 1 flax egg (1 tablespoon freshly ground flax seed mixed with 3 tablespoon warm water, allow to sit for 5 minutes)

 - 1/4 cup sorghum flour